Do all global climate models neglect land use impacts, because they rely on the same flawed assumption?

 The rational how the vegetation impacts the climate through modifying the small water cycle is relatively simple, has been known since the 1970s, and features in our meteorological weather models:

-• With a collapse of the small water cycle, vegetation is removed from the Earth surface.
-Transpiration and nature’s air conditioning unit no longer does its job.
+- If the small water cycle collapsed, vegetation is removed from the Earth surface.
+Transpiration stops, and nature’s air conditioning unit no longer does its job.
 Soils are no longer vibrant and spongy, so rain gets lost as surface runoff.
 Solar energy is mostly absorbed by the ground, heats up the ground, and is then released as heat radiation from the ground up.
 This surface-level heat radiation gets amplified by low-atmosphere greenhouse gases.

 By moving energy upward in the form of latent vapour energy, vegetation can turn down the greenhouse effect.
 Without vegetation, greenhouse gases start trapping heat bellow cloud level near the surface.
 With vegetation, solar energy is mainly released above clouds, and radiated back into space.
 These impacts of the small water cycle are undisputed in the climate field of research.
 However, disagreement remains how relevant these processes are in shifting an entire regional climate system, in combination with other biological mechanisms that are truly complex.
-For example, vegetation also releases cloud condensation nuclii that accelerate condensation and increase the overall cloud cover.
+For example, vegetation also releases cloud condensation nuclii that accelerate condensation, increase the overall cloud cover, increases the relative share of low clouds.
 This cloud cover directly reflects approx 50% of all solar energy as visible light back into space, without transforming the sun’s energy into sensible or latent heat.
 Another effect is that large forests lower air pressure because condensation removes gas in the atmosphere.
-This lowering of pressure, in very large forests, suck in oceanic air and pulls in new vapour, thus keeping entire forests hydrated – Makarieva and Gorshkov call it the “biotic pump” ([3], [4], [5]).
+This lowering of pressure, in very large forests, sucks in oceanic air and pulls in new vapour from the ocean, which can keep entire forest systems hydrated – Makarieva and Gorshkov call this the “biotic pump” ([3], [4], [5]).
 While climate modellers noticed her work (e.g. [6], [7]), they don’t believe in the relevance of these processes, because their models don’t reproduce them (e.g. [8], also personal communication, Potsdam Institute for Climate Adaptation Research).
 Modellers proclaimed that the Biotic pump is an interesting but irrelevant detail… all climate models cannot fail together, was their logic for refuting Makarieva’s theory.

-After a few earlier rebuttal attempts, Makarieva responded with a bombshell in January 2023 (yet to be accepted by an academic climate journal): all climate models carry the same inaccurate approximation that skews simulated interactions between the biosphere, the small water cycle, and the climate.
+After a few earlier rebuttal attempts, Makarieva responded with a bombshell in January 2023: all climate models carry the same inaccurate approximation that skews simulated interactions between the biosphere, the small water cycle, and the climate.
 Makarieva pointed at an approximation that shows how moist air, as vapour starts to condense and release its latent energy as heat, continues to rise and carry energy upward.
 Whereas global climate models utilize the “radiative-convective approximation”, going back to one of the first weather and climate models by Manabe and Wetherald ([9]).
 This radiative-convective approximation suppresses convective patterns that everyone can observe as cumulus clouds or as towering cumulonimbus thunderstorm systems.
 Instead, models combine two simplifications: the atmosphere is treated as homogeneous within each model grid cell – artificial “boxes” that are 100km long and cover 10,000km2 of area.
 Secondly, models approximate the vertical temperature-pressure gradient in the atmosphere as being “in equilibrium”, such that condensing moist air would no longer lead to convective rise of air.

 Everyone has observed how moist air creates turbulence when it starts condensing, thus successively releasing its latent vapour energy.
 We experience this when watching cumulus clouds.
 Condensing vapour heats up the internal air within the cloud, lifting it upwards – leading to more condensation as air rises, in particular toward the top of the cloud.
 We can observe how turbulence give clouds their roundish shapes.
 As the atmosphere cools during evening hours, condensation creates so much upward convection that towering cumulonimbus storm systems build up, carrying latent energy even higher, releasing their heat even further up into the sky toward space.
 Because cumulus clouds and cumulonimbus storm systems both release most heat at their top, this mechanism by-passes lower greenhouse gases and “turns the greenhouse effect down to a simmer”, as Walter Jehne explains.